 Clinical Significance

-Blood glucose monitoring is an essential part of management in clients with diabetes mellitus.
-Very high or very low blood glucose levels could impair cellular function and may be lethal if not managed appropriately.
-Stress-related hyperglycemia may also be seen in clients who have experienced an acute medical or surgical event.
+BGM is a crucial component of managing patients with diabetes mellitus.
+Very high or very low blood glucose levels can impair cellular function and may be life-threatening if not managed appropriately.
+Stress-related hyperglycemia may also occur in patients who have experienced an acute medical or surgical event.[8]

 Hyperglycemia

 Symptoms of hyperglycemia include polyuria (increased and frequent urination), polydipsia (increased thirst), blurred vision, headache, fatigue, and glucosuria.
-Acute symptoms of hyperglycemia are not usually seen at levels below 14 mmol/L or 250 mg/dL.
+Acute symptoms of hyperglycemia are typically not observed at levels below 14 mmol/L (250 mg/dL).[5]

 Hypoglycemia

-Causes of hypoglycemia include but are not limited to insulin overdose, inadequate carbohydrate intake in relation to insulin use, and an imbalance between insulin administration, carbohydrate intake, and exercise.
+Causes of hypoglycemia include, but are not limited to, insulin overdose or dosing errors, inadequate carbohydrate intake in relation to insulin use, and an imbalance between insulin administration, carbohydrate intake, and exercise.
+Medications such as sulfonylureas are a well-recognized cause of hypoglycemia.
+Notably, sulfonylureas interact with several commonly used antimicrobials, including fluoroquinolones, clarithromycin, sulfamethoxazole-trimethoprim, metronidazole, and fluconazole, which can markedly increase the effective dose of sulfonylureas, precipitating hypoglycemia.[8]

-Clients across the lifespan with diabetes mellitus have varying clinical presentations and underlying clinical pathologies.
-They may not always report the effects of hypoglycemia or hyperglycemia, which should involve monitoring for other signs and symptoms.
-Clients with renal insufficiency are at risk of hypoglycemia as the kidneys are primarily responsible for metabolizing exogenous insulin.
+Patients across the lifespan with diabetes mellitus have varying clinical presentations and underlying clinical pathologies.
+Patients may not always report the effects of hypoglycemia or hyperglycemia, which should involve monitoring for other signs and symptoms.

 Glycemic Care in the Clinical Setting